-Take a minute to look at your business listing in the NSM Directory from an outsider’s perspective – put yourself in the seat of the mum who is looking for a business.
+Take a minute to look at your business listing in the North Shore Mums Directory from an outsider’s perspective – put yourself in the seat of the mum who is looking for a business.
 She clicks on the relevant category and has several companies to choose from.
 She clicks on the businesses that seem to fit her search criteria – some have lots of lovely testimonials whilst others don’t have any testimonials at all.
 Which business is she likely to choose?

 People want to trust the company they choose.
 It’s the safe choice.
 And of course, it’s human nature to want to follow other people like them.